thedevelobear/react-rewards/README.md

-This package was based on React-Pose and react-dom-confetti.
+This package was build using React-Pose and react-dom-confetti and Lottie-web.